Jaxelr/VueSimpleTemplate/Readme.md

 ## Prerequisites

 You must have dotnetcore 3.1 or later installed.
+Also, Node.js (12+) (and npm) must exist in order to use the Vue Client App.
+The project will not compile if Node.js doesn't exists.

 ## Installation